On view

 2024-28

-From a humble group of villagers, the Inka rose to an expansive political force in the late fourteenth century, rapidly growing through military and economic expansion to become the largest empire in the ancient Andes.
-Their vast territory stretched from the capital at Cuzco north into Ecuador and south into Chile and comprised over twelve million subjects.
-This Inka-dominated area was called Tawantinsuyo (Land of Four Quarters), reflecting the basic four-part organization of their political geography.
-Conquest by the Inka empire brought luxury goods, such as the art displayed here, to subject peoples, and those in power carefully controlled such fine objects in order to maintain a discernible imperial style—and thus impose a consistent vision of the state.
+The Inka became a sprawling political empire in the late fourteenth century, rapidly growing through military and economic expansion to become the largest empire in the ancient Andes.
+Their vast territory stretched from the capital at Cuzco north into Ecuador and south into Chile, comprising more than twelve million subjects.
+This Inka-dominated area was called Tawantinsuyo (Land of Four Quarters), reflecting the basic four-part organization of Inka political geography.
+Conquest by the empire brought luxury goods to subject peoples.
+Those in power carefully controlled fine objects in order to maintain a discernible imperial style and impose a consistent vision of the state.
+Still, local deviations from the official Inka style resulted in subtle regional variations.
+The bird sitting on two eggs, for example, is a common theme in the art of Chimú culture, conquered by the Inka around 1470.

 Information